Amazon Elastic Compute Cloud ( Amazon EC2 )

 - You are limited to running On-Demand Instances per your vCPU-based On-Demand Instance limit, purchasing 20 Reserved Instances, and requesting Spot Instances per your dynamic Spot limit per region.

 - The AWS Nitro System is the underlying platform of the next generation of EC2 instances.
 Traditionally, hypervisors protect the physical hardware and bios, virtualize the CPU, storage, networking, and provide a rich set of management capabilities.
 With the Nitro System, these functions are offloaded to dedicated hardware and software, thereby reducing costs of your instances in the process.
-Hence, the Nitro Hypervisor delivers performance that is indistinguishable from bare metal.
+Hence, the Nitro Hypervisor delivers performance that is indistinguishable from bare metal and performs better than its predecessor: the Xen Hypervisor.

 - Server environments called instances.